LaZeR30/FindYourGiphy/README.md

 ## Function

-* FindYOURGiphy is a JQuery based app calling various API's allowing users to search for ANY topic and display ten static images.
+* FindYOURGiphy is an app which calls various APIs allowing users to search for ANY topic and display ten static images.
-* Clicking on the images diplays the animated version and vice versa.
+* Clicking on images displays the animated version and vice versa.
-* Also search for any movie for information and the cover poste.
+* Also search for any movie for information and the cover poster.

 ## Technical Details

 *  Object Oriented JQuery based calling various APIs.